1. What is a Music Visualizer?

 Ready to Create Your Visualizer?

-Try ImgTool.app's free music visualizer.
-No account needed, no watermarks, unlimited exports.
+Try ImgTool.app's music visualizer.
+No account needed, no server uploads, and a private browser workflow that starts free.

 Launch Visualizer6.
 Best Practices for Different Platforms